-Under our current hotel management agreements and the hotel management agreements we expect to assume in connection with the purchase of the Capital Hotel Investment Portfolio, Marriott receives a base management fee and, if certain financial thresholds are met or exceeded, an incentive management fee.
+Under our current hotel management agreements and the hotel management agreements we expect to assume in connection with the purchases of the Capital Hotel Investment Portfolio and the Vail Marriott Mountain Resort & Spa, the property manager receives a base management fee and, if certain financial thresholds are met or exceeded, an incentive management fee.
 The base management fee is generally payable as a percentage of gross hotel revenues for each fiscal year.
 The incentive management fee is generally based on hotel operating profits and is typically equal to between 20% and 25% of hotel property operating profits but the fee only applies to that portion of hotel operating profits above a negotiated return on our invested capital.
 We refer to this excess of operating profits over a return on our invested capital as "available cash flow."